 Sealing and destroying arrest records per SB 383 is a totally different process from expunging records of criminal convictions under PC 1203.4.

-Someone is entitled to have a California arrest record sealed and destroyed if:
+You are entitled to have a California arrest record sealed and destroyed if:

 - the case was dismissed in court, or